Our application and database are hosted by Heroku and Amazon Web Services.

 - Block any IP addresses associated with the attack.

-- Identify any keys/credentials that are compromised and revoke their access immediately.
+Identify any keys/credentials that are compromised and revoke their access

 Forensic Analysis

-- Identify exactly what happened, how it happened, and how to prevent it in future.
+Identify exactly what happened, how it happened, and how to prevent it in

 - Keep track of all IP addresses involved in the attack.

-- Monitor logs for any attempt to regain access to the system by the attacker.
+Monitor logs for any attempt to regain access to the system by the

 Internal Communication